 Amenities in our room

 We had a refrigerator, hair dryer, 2 sinks, a desk and really fast internet.
 The rooms do not have personal safes.
-Cleaning services do start early, so if you don’t want to be interrupted from slumber, hang your tag and then remember to remove it, or just tell the front desk.
+Note that the rooms are cleaned earlier rather than later.
+If you don’t want to be interrupted from slumber, hang your tag and then remember to remove it, or just tell the front desk.

 What Are You Close To?